Psych-Plus-Team/FNF-PlusEngine/README.md

 Contributions are welcome!
 If you have ideas, improvements, or fixes, feel free to fork the repo and open a pull request.

-**Thanks for checking out FNF-PlusEngine!
-If you enjoy the project, leave a ⭐ and share it with other FNF fans.**

 > This project is subject to bugs, fixes, improvements and changes.

-To learn about Custom States, click [here](https://github.com/LeninAsto/FNF-PlusEngine/blob/main/docs/scripts/TemplateState.hx).
-To learn about new Lua scripts, click [here](https://github.com/LeninAsto/FNF-PlusEngine/blob/main/docs/scripts/TemplatePlusScript.lua).
-To learn about variables Lua for Modcharts, clic [here](https://github.com/LeninAsto/FNF-PlusEngine/blob/main/docs/scripts/DocLuaModchart.md)
+## Developer Credits:
+* Lenin Asto - Main Support of Psych Engine

+## Original Credits:
+* Shadow Mario - Main Programmer and Head of Psych Engine.
+* Riveren - Main Artist/Animator of Psych Engine.

 ## Mobile Credits:
 * Homura - Head Porter of Psych Engine Mobile.
 * Karim - Second Porter of Psych Engine Mobile.
 * Moxie - Helper of Psych Engine Mobile.

-### Build Mobile:
-You need to have:

-- Android Build Tools / Android Command Line Tools
-- Android SDK 35
-- Android NDK r27d
-- Java JDK 17

-# Psych Team

-Psych Engine by ShadowMario

-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.

-## Credits:
-* Shadow Mario - Main Programmer and Head of Psych Engine.
-* Riveren - Main Artist/Animator of Psych Engine.

 ## Special Thanks
 * bbpanzu - Ex-Team Member (Programmer).